rootlifted/n4h/docs/_posts/2020-05-16-how-to-help-yourself.md

 You should now be able to find clues to your `*nix` questions, even without an Internet link.

 <small>However, I will concede it is sometimes easier to search a very specific problem online.</small>

+Next time we'll start doing things to/with files/folders.